 Do you want Free money for college, but don't know where to start?
 Are you interested in applying for scholarships, but have no idea where to look?

 You are in luck!
 The SPHS Counseling Department has complied a list of scholarships to make it easy to find the right scholarship for you!
 Click the link below to access our scholarship information:

 Local Scholarship Packet

 Attention Seniors: The Counseling Department is excited to provide our seniors with an easy way to apply for scholarships only offered to students from SP and/or North County students.
-Please click HERE to access the Local Scholarship Packet.
+It will be available here after December 16th, 2019.

 The deadline is March 2nd..
 Please see Mrs. Rendon for more information.